rajithnair/bonesite_case_study/README.md

 Repository created for submitting the Bonesite case study to White Capers

+INFORMATION ON THE REPOSITORY FILES

-bonesite-pharma-business-case.pdf : This pdf file describes the case-study and the tasks associated tasks
+bonesite-pharma-business-case.pdf : This pdf file describes the case-study and the associated tasks

 The Data folder contains all the .csv files associated with the case study